rtwalton/OpticalPooledScreens/README.md

 This includes:
 - Many additional image features implemented as functions operating on scikit-image RegionProps objects (features come from CellProfiler and additional sources)
-- Functions for analyzing live-cell optical pooled screens (calling TrackMate using headless Fiji for cell tracking)
+- Functions for analyzing live-cell optical pooled screens (calling TrackMate for cell tracking)

 ## Installation (OSX)